Reinforcement Learning from Human Feedback (RLHF)

 \[\text{increase reward}\]and

 \[\text{stay close to the SFT policy}.\]The KL term prevents the model from moving too far into regions where the reward model may be unreliable.
+So it acts like a trust region around the SFT model.

 RLHF as constrained optimization